 Find out how to create a file upload page that integrates with SharePoint.

 Use SharePoint and OneDrive to create a file request

-As a workaround, you can use the file request feature of OneDrive to actually request files (see the Microsoft tutorial).
+Another workaround option is to use the file request feature of OneDrive to request files (see the Microsoft tutorial).